olekaspt/Lab11/README.md

 1. Resolve merges (see the advice on merge request page)
 1. Get your code to the repo

+# Submission

+Send the repo link so we can see the merge requests.

 ## Alt Task

 If you have already submitted to a repo and have done a pull request that has been merged.
 You can post the link the repo, your user name, and the pull request showing me that it was meged.

+# Extra Credit

+If you setup your repo to use actions to build and run the tests, you can obtain an extra 50 points to be used towards you labs.
+Use the actions file from Lab00.
+And follow steps done in lecture lab (it's recorded so you can obtain the recording from canvas).